hashgraph/hedera-services/platform-sdk/docs/proposals/virtualmegamap-binary-merkledb/proposal.md

 When a new virtual map is created, it gets key and value serializers from the app.
 However, there is a number of already created maps in the old states.
 They are not created from scratch, but loaded from state snapshots.
-Where do they get the serializers from?
-MerkleDb.
-Despite MerkleDb no longer uses serializers, it still loads them from disk (MerkleDb configuration), if available.
-When a virtual map is loaded from a state snapshot, and snapshot is old (before MerkleDb is switched to work with bytes), the map will query the data source for key and value serializers to use.
+Such virtual maps rely on the MerkleDb to provide the serializers.
+Despite MerkleDb no longer uses serializers, it can still load them from disk (from the MerkleDb configuration), if available.
+When a virtual map is loaded from a state snapshot, and the snapshot is old (before MerkleDb is switched to work with bytes), the map will query the data source for key and value serializers to use.

 ## Testing